jacobtomlinson/website/_posts/2014/2014-11-19-how-to-install-vsphere-5-5-on-windows-8.md

 ---

-If you've tried installing the vSphere 5.5 client on Windows 8 you may have received the followign error message
+If you've tried installing the vSphere 5.5 client on Windows 8 you may have received the following error message

 > Error 28173.Setup failed to enable Microsoft
 > .NET Framework 3.5.
 Enable this feature in Windows Server Manager